 Ten times the normal risk is quite a lot, and it’s more evidence that automobile work can lead to mesothelioma.
 If you repaired or installed brakes on automobiles, either professionally or at home, you could’ve been exposed to asbestos.
 The mineral was used for a majority of the 20th century without the general public knowing of its dangers.

 If you’ve been diagnosed with mesothelioma, then we are here to support you.
 Our patient advocate team can explain your options, both medically and legally, and will do everything possible to help.
-Our registered nurse, Jenna Campagna, is available via email at firstname.lastname@example.org to answer any questions.
+Our registered nurse, Karen Ritter, is available via email at firstname.lastname@example.org to answer any questions.